American Express' third-quarter earnings beat the Zacks Consensus

-capital flexibility and stable ratings, paved the way for an
+flexibility and healthy capital paves the way for an above-average

 Founded in 1850, New York-based American Express Company is a